How to check certificate integrity and verification results with the openssl command and options

 | md5sum

-There are two types of numbers, and
+These are the two types of numbers

-$ openssl s_client -connect beyondjapan.com:443 -showcerts < /dev/null CONNECTED(00000003) depth=2 C = IE, O = Baltimore, OU = CyberTrust, CN = Baltimore CyberTrust Root verify return:1 depth=1 C = US, O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 verify return:1 depth=0 C = US, ST = California, L = San Francisco, O = "Cloudflare, Inc.", CN = sni.cloudflaressl.com verify return:1 --- Certificate chain 0 s:C = US, ST = California, L = San Francisco, O = "Cloudflare, Inc.", CN = sni.cloudflaressl.com i:C = US, O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 -----BEGIN CERTIFICATE----- Omitted -----END CERTIFICATE----- 1 s:C = US , O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 i:C = IE, O = Baltimore, OU = CyberTrust, CN = Baltimore CyberTrust Root -----BEGIN CERTIFICATE---- Omitted -----END CERTIFICATE---- Major omission Verify return code: 0 (ok) --- DONE
+$ openssl s_client -connect beyondjapan.com:443 -showcerts < /dev/null CONNECTED(00000003) depth=2 C = IE, O = Baltimore, OU = CyberTrust, CN = Baltimore CyberTrust Root verify return:1 depth=1 C = US, O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 verify return:1 depth=0 C = US, ST = California, L = San Francisco, O = "Cloudflare, Inc.", CN = sni.cloudflaressl.com verify return:1 --- Certificate chain 0 s:C = US, ST = California, L = San Francisco, O = "Cloudflare, Inc.", CN = sni.cloudflaressl.com i:C = US, O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 -----BEGIN CERTIFICATE------ Omitted -----END CERTIFICATE---- 1 s:C = US, O = "Cloudflare, Inc.", CN = Cloudflare Inc ECC CA-3 i:C = IE, O = Baltimore, OU = CyberTrust, CN = Baltimore CyberTrust Root -----BEGIN CERTIFICATE---- Omitted -----END CERTIFICATE---- Major omission Verify return code: 0 (ok) --- DONE

 -showcerts

-Points to check
+Things to check

 What you should check here "Verify return code" and "depth" at the bottom .